How to Write the Swarthmore College Essays 2021-2022

-Swarthmore College is ranked #3 of all national liberal arts colleges by U.S. News and World Report with an acceptance rate of 9% for the Class of 2024.
+Swarthmore College is consistently ranked in the top 5 liberal arts colleges and had an acceptance rate of 8% for the Class of 2025.
 Swarthmore’s extremely selective acceptance rate represents the high academic standards set for Swarthmore students, known as Swatties.

 Swarthmore is part of the Tri-College Consortium, which includes Bryn Mawr College and Haverford College, both of which are also small liberal arts colleges in suburban Pennsylvania.
 These schools are also part of the Quaker Consortium with the University of Pennsylvania, allowing students to take classes and participate in extracurriculars at these other colleges.